 Embracing the Past...

-The photos above show our small farm as it appeared in the 1930's - before the "green revolution" which changed small farming from family farms to large, industrialized mega-farms in just two generations.
+The photos above show our 50 acre family farm as it appeared in the early 1900's - before the "green revolution" which changed small farming from family farms to large, industrialized mega-farms in just two generations.

 As recently as 1900, close to 40% of Americans owned and operated a small farm.
 We nurtured the land and each other.
 There was a sense of purpose and community.
 During World War II, over 40% of our food came from backyard “victory gardens”, but more recently we have been taught to think small farming was for someone else - we were too important to get our hands dirty.